jakobabesser/jakobabesser.github.io/students.md

 layout: resume
 ---

-Since 2008, I have supervised many students at various stages of their education.
+Since 2008, I have supervised and mentored many students at various stages of their education.

 ## PhD Students (Day-To-Day Supervision)